 2) Christmas pudding and mince pies

-All grapes, sultanas and raisins are toxic to dogs so definitely keep those out of reach.
-Whole flour and loads of sugar isn’t good for anyone anyway…
+All grapes, sultanas, and raisins are toxic to dogs so definitely keep those out of reach.
+Whole flour and loads of sugar aren’t good for anyone anyway…

 How to avoid this: Don’t buy it and don’t bake it.
 If you really, really have to, then eat them all!
 DO NOT share them with your dog!